MagenL/Vote2Win3/README.md

 # Vote2Win3

-maplelegends - vote for TOPG/GTOP
+Vote for maplelegends application - Version 3 - vote for TOPG/GTOP

-enter your ID and click "Add ID to list" to save your ID in the *private* app DB your ID will stay on your device ONLY and will not be uploaded to anyother service / outsider DB

-after adding your IDs, short click as to implement it as your current VOTE user and long-click to delete the ID from the DB.
+note that you still have to use airplane mode manually-to change your net ip and choose different browser after every vote . this application is not communicate it's DB to the internet (the DB saved on the device only) Enjoy!

 *** new feature ***
 switch to change state from TOPG and GTOP.